 Working with the Marines

 The memories include the night sky being alive with planes circling the base, listening to a bamboo band play American military songs, learning first-hand how difficult holidays are in a war zone, whereas a civilian he was not allowed to carry a weapon.
 His volunteer position as a substitute English teacher for the South Vietnamese was protected by Marines with shotguns and side-arms.

-Also, you might like to learn how I was able to publish this book for my husband in my new UDEMY course.
+Also, you might like to learn how I was able to publish this book for my husband.
+In our sign-up area there is an option to take the course I created.
 Read the blog post at this link.